Church of the Brethren

 The Church of the Brethren is an Anabaptist Christian denomination in the Schwarzenau Brethren tradition (Schwarzenauer Neutäufer "Schwarzenau New Baptists") that was organized in 1708 by Alexander Mack in Schwarzenau, Germany during the Radical Pietist revival.
 The denomination holds the New Testament as its only creed.
 Historically, the church has taken a strong stance for nonresistance or Christian pacifism—it is one of the three historic peace churches, alongside the Mennonites and Quakers.
 Distinctive practices include believer's baptism by forward trine immersion; a threefold love feast consisting of feet washing, a fellowship meal, and communion; anointing for healing; and the holy kiss.
 Its headquarters are in Elgin, Illinois, United States.

 The first Brethren congregation was established in the United States in 1723.
 These church bodies became commonly known as "Dunkards" or "Dunkers", and more formally as German Baptist Brethren.
-The Church of the Brethren represents the largest denomination descended from the Schwarzenau Brethren, and adopted this name in 1908; in 1926 there was an exodus of some conservative members of the Church of the Brethren, who formed the Dunkard Brethren Church.
+The Church of the Brethren represents the largest denomination descended from the Schwarzenau Brethren, adopting this name in 1908.
+In 1926 there was an exodus of some conservative members of the Church of the Brethren, who formed the Dunkard Brethren Church.

 History

 Early history

 The history of the Schwarzenau Brethren began in 1708 when a group of eight Christians organized themselves under the leadership of Alexander Mack (1679–1735) into a church and baptized one another in Schwarzenau, Germany, now part of Bad Berleburg in North Rhine-Westphalia.
-Five men and three women gathered at the Eder, a small river that flows through Schwarzenau, to perform baptism as an outward symbol of their new faith.
+Five men and three women gathered at the Eder (pronounced ey-duhr), a small river that flows through Schwarzenau, to perform baptism as an outward symbol of their new faith.
 One of the members of the group first baptized Mack, who then, in turn, baptized the other seven.